American Luck Casino: A New Allegedly Unsafe ‘Sweepstakes’ Casino Site

 Bottom Line: Is American Luck Casino Legit?

-In GamblingHarm.org’s review, American Luck Casino is not legit because it has the potential to cause you financial losses and mental health harm.
+In GamblingHarm.org’s review, American Luck Casino is risky because it has the potential to cause you financial losses and mental health harm.

-At least two states, Illinois and Tennessee, have targeted American Luck Casino by name.
+At least two states, Illinois and Tennessee, have mentioned American Luck Casino by name.

 Some people may be able to use the platform without issues, but the safe bet is to avoid casinos like American Luck.
 Doing so can protect your finances and future.